brianz/blog/content/post/structuring-serverless-applications-with-python.md

 ## The solutions

 1. Docker
-2. Add 4 lines of code at the top of `handler.py` to add a director to your `sys.path`
+2. Add 4 lines of code at the top of `handler.py` to add a directory to your `sys.path`

 ## Docker

-We're not using Docker for anything other than as a utility.
+In this setup, we're using Docker as a utility.
 The Docker image I'm using is the official Python 2 image with the Serverless framework installed globally.
 This image is [on Docker hub](https://hub.docker.com/r/verypossible/serverless/) and is maintained by me, updated whenever there is a new version of Serverless.
 You can see the